piresn/BATLAS/data/help.md

 The BATLAS web app will take in a gene expression matrix of samples and genes, and estimate the fraction of brown adipocytes per each sample.

-The estimations of brown percentages are done using Digital Sorting Algorithm from the [CellMix package](https://web.cbio.uct.ac.za/~renaud/CRAN/web/CellMix/) in combination with the brown and white markers from our publication (Aliki et al, in submission).
+The estimations of brown percentages are done using Digital Sorting Algorithm from the [CellMix package](https://web.cbio.uct.ac.za/~renaud/CRAN/web/CellMix/) in combination with the brown and white markers from our publication (Perdikari et al, in submission).

 ## Input requirements